 The scope of works included the demolition of the damaged bridge involving the removal of the remnant structure from the original bridge below the foundation level of the replacement structure.
 The bridge was located over the Peel Main Drain which required excavation for structural foundations, dewatering and digging to sound foundation.

 Civcon worked together with specialist concrete and mobile dewatering subcontractors and constructed in-situ base slab and apron slab to support the box culvert section.
-The precast concrete box units were manufactured off-site and lifted into position to reduce the impact on the Peel main Drain.
 Other works included in-situ wingwalls and headwalls, backfill and rock protection around the walls.

-The new bridge 57 was successfully delivered without any safety incidences and within a short timeframe to support Water Corporation in providing its services to the public.
+The new bridge 57 was successfully delivered within a short timeframe to support Water Corporation in providing its services to the public.